A Cal Look Kubelwagen?

 Interesting how they made the split window style dash pod out of metal.

-Right near the steering wheel support the builder hand stamped in the shift
+Right near the steering wheel support the builder hand stamped in the

 pattern right into the metal.